pnsn/station_metrics/station_metrics/metrics/dcrequest_ngaps.md

 ## Change Log

-Aug 2026: this was previously the number of returned trace segments minus one, counted over the 3605.05 s analysis window.
+Sep 14 2026: this was previously the number of returned trace segments minus one, counted over the 3605.05 s analysis window.
 That count also included overlaps and any segment split caused by a change of sample rate or encoding, and it counted discontinuities in the 5.05 s of lead-in that falls outside the